sep/TfsManualBuildCreator/README.md

 Look, sometimes you just need to integrate disparate systems, and neither system really plays well with one another.

 That's where we were stuck.
-Our build process used the following [Git](http://git-scm.com/) for source control management and [Jenkins](http://jenkins-ci.org/) for builds and continuous integration... and then we were told to use [Microsoft Test Manager](http://msdn.microsoft.com/en-us/library/jj635157.aspx) (MTM) to handle test traceability (and register our automated tests).
+Our build process used [Git](http://git-scm.com/) for source control management and [Jenkins](http://jenkins-ci.org/) for builds and continuous integration... and then we needed to use [Microsoft Test Manager](http://msdn.microsoft.com/en-us/library/jj635157.aspx) (MTM) to handle test traceability (and register our automated tests).

-## Oh, so you create the builds elsewhere
+## Oh, so you create the builds elsewhere?

 Yes.
 All the builds are created on Jenkins, which is not Microsoft Team Build.
 We have the build artifacts (including assemblies) sitting on a network share after Jenkins creates them.

-## So you're really just letting TFS know where the builds are
+## So you're really just letting TFS know where the builds are?

 Exactly.